 Chambers accepts applications from those who have not yet undertaken the BPTC.

 Chambers is an equal opportunities employer and will endeavour to accommodate any requests for special requirements.

-Please note all interviews are held in Birmingham, No5 does not cover candidate’s expenses for traveling to the interviews and does not offer telephone or Skype interviews.
+Please note all interviews are held in Birmingham and/or London in person.
+Chambers does not cover candidates’ expenses for travelling to the interviews.

 No5 Barristers’ Chambers invites applications for unfunded pupillages from candidates who do not intend to practise at the Bar of England and Wales.
 Applications will be assessed by reference to the assessment criteria detailed above (under “Applications”) and the business case for offering an unfunded pupillage.
 Unfunded pupillages will only be offered in exceptional circumstances.
 Any offers will be subject to chambers’ ability to accommodate the applicant and obtaining the relevant advertising and funding waivers from the Bar Standards Board.

 All applications (which will be by way of a covering letter) should be accompanied by a CV which includes the following: Details of your main areas of existing practice and who instructs you in these areas;

 - Names of solicitors or other referrers of work who we are able to approach in confidence to obtain a reference.

 - They should be sent by email to our Head of Recruitment, Olivia Chaffin-Laird at firstname.lastname@example.org